A Brief Primer on Home Depot’s Distribution Network

 Stocking and Bulk Distribution Centers

-The RDCs are somewhat like sortation centers, in that the whole operation is set up to get goods in and out pretty quickly.
+The RDCs are meant to get goods in and out pretty quickly.
 But naturally a company like Home Depot is going to need places to store inventory as well, which is where the Stocking and Bulk Distribution Centers come in.
 Here’s some footage of an SDC in Mira Loma, CA:

-As the names imply, the only difference between the SDCs and the BDCs appears to be that the latter handle bulkier items, and the SDCs conveyable items.
+As the names imply, the key difference between the SDCs and the BDCs appears to be that the latter handle bulkier items, and the SDCs conveyable items.

 Flatbed Distribution Centers